ypmen/BasebandX/README.md

 Coherent dedispersion and real-time folding (only folding part is available currently, coherent dedispersion is still in development and test)

 # Requirements
-tempo2 is required, if the parfile is input.
+- tempo2 is required, if the parfile is input.
+- Eigen3

+# Installation:
+1) ./bootstrap
+2) ./configure --prefix=/install\_path
+3) make and make install

 # Docker
-1) docker pull ypmen/pulsarx
+docker pull ypmen/pulsarx
-2) docker build -t pulsarx - < Dockerfile